zpl-ZhipingLuo/Zhiping01.github.io/README.md

 + A study comparing efficacy and safety of iGlarLixi in patients with type 2 diabetes mellitus
 + A randomized, parallel-group comparison of SAR341402 to Novolog in Audit patients with diabetes mellitus

+## Research Projects
++ Investigations of plant cyclopeptide RA-V on EMT of breast cancer
++ Effects of Cyclopeptide RA-V on breast cancer stem cells
++ Pharmacological and biological investigations of plant cyclopeptides
++ DNA Extraction and PCR Detection of Agkistrodon and Black Snake

 ## Honors & Awards
-+ [2020] Sanofi CSO China Functional Award (Marvelous contribution for supporting oncology clinical study) in 2020
++ [2020] Sanofi CSO China Functional Award (Marvelous contribution for supporting oncology clinical study)
 + [2019] Sanofi Golden Step Award
 + [2019] Sanofi CSO China Functional Award (Great contribution for Oncology Study)
 + [2018] Sanofi Golden Step Award